 Deficient Bridges: Replacement and Rehabilitation Progress

 The conditional issues that manifest in our bridge infrastructure are well known.
 Since the year 2000 Oklahoma has consistently ranked as one of the worst states on the national list of structurally deficient bridges.
-At the most recent peak as reported in December 2004, 1,168 bridges or a full 17% of all highway system bridges were classified as structurally deficient.
+At the most recent peak as reported in December 2004, 1,168 bridges or a full 17% of the total 6,800 highway system bridges were classified as structurally deficient.
 By comparison, that same year Texas ranked near the best in the nation with less than 2% of their more than 32,000 bridges classified as structurally deficient.

 ODOT has placed a priority and focused available resources on this chronic problem in earnest since 2003.
 With the passage of House Bill 1078 in 2005, which initiated the Rebuilding Oklahoma Access and Driver Safety (ROADS) fund, a more reliable funding source became available to address the state’s backlog of critical infrastructure improvements.

 The above graphic shows the culmination of a bold and visionary plan unveiled by Gov. Mary Fallin and continued by Gov. Kevin Stitt that will virtually eliminate Oklahoma's bridge structural deficiencies.
-Governor Fallin challenged the Department to prepare an aggressive investment strategy to alleviate the condition of these bridges within an eight year window and then worked with the Legislature to ensure a funding solution was in place.
+Governor Fallin challenged the Department to prepare an aggressive investment strategy to address the condition of these bridges within an eight year window and then worked with the Legislature to ensure a funding solution was in place.